DominicBen/thehugowebsite/content/posts/how-to-use-markdown.md

 ## Hyperlinks

-inline Hyperlinks are simple to create
+Inline hyperlinks are simple to create.

-follows the format [] followed by (), brackets contain the word, while parentheses contain the URL for the link
+Follow the format [] followed by (), where brackets contain the word, and parentheses contain the URL for the link.

     [Checkout my website](javeronis.com)